jishnuperiya/harmony-lib/mentorship-tasks/task3-implement-string-smfs/mentorship-task3-implementing-a-user-defined-string-type.md

 - **Task Given:** Implement a user-defined string type with explicit **special member functions**.
-- **Focus:**
+- **Focus:**  Deep copy, ownership semantics, and resource safety.
 - **Date:** october 2025

-**Goal:** Implement string type with explicit special member functions and understand how it differs form the previous complex type implementation (task2)
+**Goal:** Implement a custom string class that manages its own heap-allocated memory safely, understand how compiler-generated SMFs behave for pointer members, and see how this differs from the previous `Complex` (pure value type) implementation.

 ---

-## Exercise 1 – Value type experiment
+## Exercise 1 – Value type experiment (Shallow copy experiment)

 ### What I Did
 - Defined a minimal struct: